rpsubc8/hesenateHT66/readmeEnglish.md

 <h1>Disclaimer</h1>
 In accordance with the telecommunications regulations of each country, the PMR446 standard limits transmission power to a maximum of 500 mW.
-The responsibility for making this modification therefore lies with the user.
+The responsibility for making this modification therefore lies with the user.<br>
+The LPD 433 standard only allows a maximum power of 10 mW, so the 500 or 700 mW of power is a problem.
 <br><br>

 <h1>Preparation</h1>